kristinemlarson/gnssrefl/README.md

 but this utility writes out a file with only columns of numbers (or csv if you prefer).
 This can also be called as <code>download_noaa</code> and there is an optional plot produced with -plt T.

+<code>download_psml</code> downloads sealevel files from
+https://www.psmsl.org/data/gnssir/map.php.
+Input is the station name.
+Ouput can be plain txt of csv.
+To implement the latter, use csv as the ending of your output filename.
+Optional plot to the screen if -plt is set to T.

 <code>download_ioc</code> downloads up to a month of tide gauge records from the IOC website, http://www.ioc-sealevelmonitoring.org/.
 Requires beginning and ending date (yyyymmdd format) and is limited to 30 days.
 Optional output filename allowed.
 If the output file ends in csv, it writes a csv file instead of plain text.